-Let me start by saying this - I am no hater of profit or targeting a high end market and charging as such.
-What I do hate is when businesses lean on that to implement unreasonable and shading tactics to pad their bottom line.
+Let me start by saying this, I am no hater of profit or targeting a high-end market and charging as such.
+What I do hate is when businesses lean on that to implement unreasonable and shady tactics to pad their bottom line.

-When I owned my 2014 911, I took it into the local Porsche dealership because I wanted to ensure it kept all it’s service intervals regular and tracked.
-They told me it was $800 when I called them the first time and I agreed.
+When I owned my 2014 911, I took it to the local Porsche dealership because I wanted to ensure it kept all its service intervals regular and tracked.
+They told me it was $800 when I first called them, and I agreed.
 And when I left, they charged me the price they quoted.
-Now, I don't love paying $800 for what is essentially $80 worth of oil and a cabin filter, but that's the cost of playing with luxury cars.
+I don't love paying $800 for what is essentially $80 worth of oil and a cabin filter, but that's the cost of playing with luxury cars.

 My experience with Luxury Auto Works Austin, however, was very different.
-I walked in with a request to change a headlamp and to check the AC.
-They are all very friendly early on which is great.
-Easy to find and a quick dropoff.
+I walked in with a request to change a headlamp and check the AC.
+They were very friendly early on, which is great.
+And I appreciated the easy-to-find location and quick dropoff.

-Fast forward to the afternoon and I’m sent a quote for $7,800 .
-Ok fine.
-It's a 2014 Maserati Ghibli and it’s got a few things going on.
-They're just trying to be 'helpful' by pointing those out.
+Fast forward to the afternoon, and I receive a quote for $7,800 .
+OK, fine.
+It's a 2014 Maserati Ghibli with a few things going on.
+They're just trying to be 'helpful' by pointing out those issues.

 Supply charges fee: actually a fee on materials?
 Or just an extra charge?

-Where it all goes wrong for me though is their 'supply charges' fee.
-It's a fee that has been talked about a lot with reference to mechanics as it’s often tacked on at the end with no reference to it when quoting.
-Often it's some fraction of labor charges to ensure the shop doesn't lose money on extra equipment.
+Where it all goes wrong for me, though, is their 'supply charges' fee.
+It's a surcharge that sometimes gets tacked on at the end without any reference during the estimating process.
+Typically, it's a fraction of labor charges to ensure the shop doesn't lose money on extra equipment.

-Hm, $99 worth of gloves, lubricants, etc?
-Doubtful but fine.
+Hmm, $99 worth of gloves, lubricants, etc.?
+Doubtful, but fine.
 It comes out to ~4% of the total labor.

 When I decline all but the services I actually requested, the total labor comes to about $750.
 Yet the 'supply charges' fee is still $99!
-Now it’s a whopping 13.2% of the total labor cost.
-We’re not even going to talk about the fact that they charge $322.50 in labor to recharge the AC freon.
+That's a whopping 13.2% of the total labor cost.
+Let's not even talk about the fact that they charge $322.50 in labor to recharge the AC freon.

-I was originally told that the AC check would cost some $180 just for them to take a look and I agreed.
+I was told that the AC check would cost $180 just for them to take a look, and I agreed.
 While I ended up just doing some of the services, had I not, that $180 would have actually been $279 with the flat rate supply charges fee.

-Considering the example above, the 'supply charges' fee is 55% of the total cost of labor!
+Based on this calculation, the 'supply charges' fee is 55% of the total labor cost!

-Adding 55% to a charge without mentioning it borders on predatory
+Adding 55% to a repair order without mentioning it borders on predatory.

-My normal response to this would be to jump on the phone and use my very often helpful skills of applying a little technical pressure on them to credit me back the fraction of supply charge that applied to my actual labor cost.
-The problem is that I didn't particularly care about my $78, I care about the principle of it.
+My usual response to this situation would be to jump on the phone and use my very often useful skills of applying a little pressure.
+I'd want the company to credit me back the fraction of the supply charge that applied to my actual labor cost.
+The problem is that I didn't particularly care about my $78; I do care about the principle of it.

 Luxury Auto Works - The Example of What Not to Do as a Mechanic

-This is a business that operates in a way they know to be questionable, yet do it because it helps them make more money.
-It is a shining and perfect example of why people distrust mechanics so severely, which is unfortunate given how many great ones there are out there.
+Luxury Auto Works is a company that operates in a way they know to be questionable.
+Yet, they conduct business this way because it helps them make more money.
+It is a shining and perfect example of why people distrust mechanics so severely, which is unfortunate, given how many great ones there are out there.

-When I fly on a plane, I always buy a bottle of water from the stores in the airport before takeoff.
-They cost an astronomical $4.50-$5 for what you could get for free by bringing a canteen and filling it up at a fountain.
-I prefer filtered water and so I eat the cost.
-I'm sure many of you do the same for random things you put value on.
+When I fly on a plane, I always buy a bottle of water from an airport store before takeoff.
+The cost is an astronomical $4.50-$5 for what you could get for free by bringing a canteen and filling it up at a fountain.
+I prefer filtered water, so I eat the cost.
+I'm sure many of you do the same for the random things you put a value on.

-What Luxury Auto Works is doing has nothing to do with it being a high end shop that just happens to be expensive.
+What Luxury Auto Works does has nothing to do with being a high-end shop that just happens to be expensive.

 People significantly more wealthy than me shop at places all over and spend countless dollars on things they want.
-Yet, I would expect even they would agree that having someone lie to your face and obscure what is an obvious truth while pretending to be friendly is hugely annoying.
+Yet, I would expect even they would agree that having someone lie to your face and obscure the obvious truth under the guise of friendliness is hugely annoying.

-It always amazes me when businesses operate in this way because it doesn't make long-term sense.
-I was already a bit taken aback by their pricing across the board, but certainly would not have been any more surprised if they just added $50 more to each of the services they already charged me for.
+It always amazes me when businesses operate this way because it doesn't make long-term sense.
+I was already taken aback by Luxury Auto Works' pricing across the board.
+Yet, I certainly would not have been more surprised if they had just added $50 more to each of the services they had already charged me.

 Had they just stuck that fee in the price they actually quoted, I would have gone on my merry way.
 A fine experience, just a generally expensive one.
 Great.